baurine/react-native-click-listener/README.md

 ![](./notes/11.gif)

-We even can dismiss the Dropdown menu by clicking a part of elements inside the menu.
+We even can dismiss the dropdown menu by clicking a part of elements inside the menu.

     {
       this.state.dropdownVisible &&